nguterresn/quartz/content/index.md

 ### About me

-Embedded Software Developer focused on making things.
-I've acquired experience with microcontrollers, Linux, LVGL and real time operating systems with a strong link between the device and the cloud.
-Developing mostly in C, AssemblyScript, CMake and a sparkle of WebAssembly.
-I successfully build, test and maintain code for systems on the field.
-My hobbyist side also works with PCB & CAD Design.
+Embedded Software Developer with hands-on experience in microcontrollers and real-time operating systems, emphasizing device-to-cloud connectivity.
+Proficient in C, CMake, AssemblyScript and a sprinkle of Rust, with a proven track record of building, testing, and maintaining robust field-deployed systems.
+Also engaged in PCB and CAD design as an hobby.

 Check my <a href="download/NunoNogueira_CV2024.pdf" download="NunoNogueiraCV.pdf">_curriculum vitae_</a>.